 Your portfolio is filled with beautiful Interior and Exterior Luxury Yachts, Can you tell us your story with these projects and how you got into the Yacht industry?

 What brought me to Monaco was an email from the Head of Design asking if I would like to come to work with them.
 Within a month I was in Monaco and have had the opportunity to travel a lot with my work and I spent a fair amount of time in America to oversee the build of one of our new boats.

 What Softwares do you use for Modeling and Rendering?

-You tried Corona Renderer recently, what’s your thoughts about it?
+You tried Corona Renderer recently, what’re your thoughts about it?

 I think Corona has the potential to become the standard render engine in Arch Viz.
 So far I am really impressed by the speed and quality and the interactive rendering is pretty nuts.
 I am heading in this direction.
 This image was created using Corona Alpha 7